 In fact, in the Johnson case, the Court considered how the Franks rule should apply to factual omissions from the affidavit.
 The Johnson Court found that the only reasonable standard for judging the effect of the omission would be to determine if probable cause would still exist if the omitted material were included in the affidavit.

-As a general rule, LaFave notes the omitted information to the probable cause hearing does not alone lead to an inference of deception, though there may be some situations where the omission is so striking that the inference is compelling.
+As a general rule, LaFave notes the omitted information to the probable cause hearing does not alone lead to an inference of deception.
+However, there may be some situations where the omission is so striking that the inference is compelling.
 2 Wayne R. LaFave, Search and Seizure: A Treatise on the Fourth Amendment, § 4.4(b) at 58 (2d ed.
 1987 & Supp.
 1995).